 - 49. Sensitive areas include sites where living things could easily be injured by a pesticide.
 Which of the following would most likely not be considered a sensitive area? - a.
 Railroad yards and rail track beds - b.
 Apiaries and surface waters - c.
 Public gardens and organic farms - 50.
 The Endangered Species Act (ESA) is a federal law - a. makes it illegal to kill, harm, or collect endangered or threatened wildlife or fish - b. is administered by the US Fish & Wildlife Service of the Department of the Interior - c. both a & b above - 51.
-An aquifer is - a. the overall geologic formation from which groundwater can be withdrawn - b. the boundary between the saturated zone and the overlaying unsaturated rock and soil - c. subject to being affected by fracking - 52.
-The water table is - a. often described as a layer of water in the ground, similar to a large, flat table - b. the boundary between different layers of rock, sand, gravel and water - c. the boundary between the saturated zone and the overlying unsaturated rock and soil - 53.
+An aquifer is - a. the geologic formation (e.g. sand, gravel, bedrock) from which groundwater can be drawn - b. the boundary between the saturated zone and the overlaying unsaturated rock and soil - c. subject to being affected by fracking - 52.
+The water table is - a. often described as a layer of water in the ground, similar to a large, flat table - b. the boundary between different layers of chemical and water in the ground - c. the boundary between the overlying unsaturated rock or soil and the saturated zone - 53.
 Anything that increases the likelihood and amount of runoff from a site treated with pesticides will increase the risk of - a. surface water contamination - b. air pollution - c. deep well contamination - 54.
-Groundwater is - a. present in the ground - b. water that enters an underground pool and is subject to contamination for from drift and overspray - c. water that is underground in cracks in the bedrock and in spaces between sand grains, gravel, and rocks. - 55.
-Groundwater is - a. the primary source of water used to fill pools and fills other natural swimming bodies of water - b. the primary source of water for wells and springs and provides 70 percent of water used for public and private water supplies - c. sometimes confused with surface waters and their primary purposes - 56.
+Groundwater is - a. present in the ground - b. water that enters an underground pool and is subject to contamination for from drift and overspray - c. water in aquifers beneath the soil surface from which well water is obtained or surface springs are formed - 55.
+Biomagnification - a. occurs when concentrations of poison accumulate in animals as poisoning goes up the food chain - b. is an expression used to describe examining small pests under microscopic magnification - c. refers to contaminated water mixed with microbes - 56.
 Which of the following sites would represent a potential point-source pollution risk? - a.
 The mix tank of a resting farm tractor set up to prepare (dilute) finished spray - b.
 An apple orchard being treated for codling moths and aphids - c.
 The turf area around a large condominium complex with lush, green lawns